dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

   * **Recommended Pattern:** Centralized Service-Level Access Control with Embedded or External PDP or Modern Edge-Level Authorization.
 These patterns handle complex, shared data while supporting dynamic attribute inclusion.
   * **Data Distribution Strategy:** Request-time data injection is essential, as high-cardinality data (e.g., per-user risk scores) cannot be fully preloaded due to PDP memory or storage limits.
 The PEP collects attributes from PIPs and includes them in the decision request.
   * **Considerations:** In centralized models, microservices (as PEPs) handle PIP integration, increasing complexity.
 In edge-level models, the edge layer manages data enrichment, simplifying microservices but requiring robust edge configuration.
 Request-time injection ensures scalability but demands reliable PEP data collection.

-### Policy Dimensions and Their Distribution

-Whereas [Data Dimensions and Pattern Implications](#data-dimensions-and-pattern-implications) guide the authorization pattern selection and data handling, policy dimensions shape how policies are authored, reviewed, and deployed.

-**Ownership**

-This dimension identifies who owns and maintains a policy, and often correlates with how composable or layered the policy needs to be.

-* **Microservice Team:** Policies authored and maintained by the team responsible for a specific microservice.
-These are typically focused on local enforcement logic and closely tied to internal service semantics.
-For example, a recommendation service defines request filters that exclude certain products based on internal scoring thresholds or active experiments.
-* **Domain Level:** Policies shared across services within a business domain, often requiring coordination between teams.
-These policies may be abstracted and reused across multiple services, like a subscription domain enforces business rules about grace periods, usage limits, or billing thresholds that are referenced by billing, customer portal, and notification services.
-* **Central (Organization Level):** Policies governed by a central security, compliance, or platform team.
-These typically apply across domains or services and provide the foundation upon which more granular policies are built, like an organizational policy that defines acceptable data residency constraints or standard access conditions for administrative APIs.

-**Change Rate**

-This dimension describes how frequently a policy is expected to change, which has implications for where and how policies should be reviewed, deployed, and versioned.

-* **Days/Weeks:** Frequently changing policies require agile authoring processes, often close to the domain or service teams who can iterate quickly.
-E.g. a marketing service adjusts eligibility criteria for promotional offers on a weekly basis, based on campaign feedback.

-* **Months/Years:** Long-lived policies are typically more stable and subject to formal review or audit procedures.
-These often reside at the domain or central level, like data access policies driven by GDPR or internal compliance frameworks, which are updated annually following policy reviews or legal consultation.

 ## Authentication and Authorization Integration